G Suite is available free for educational institutions and nonprofits.

-- Not a governmental entity or organization, a hospital or healthcare organization, a school, an academic institution or a university.
+- Not a governmental organization, hospital or healthcare organization, school, an academic institution, or a university.
 (Though institutions like these are eligible for Google for Education.)
-Philanthropic arms of educational organizations are eligible for G Suite for Non-Profits.
+Philanthropic arms of educational organizations are eligible for G Suite for Nonprofits.

 - A G Suite Basic account

 Let’s get started by getting a Google for Nonprofits account.

 Signing Up for Google for Nonprofits